beloglazov/openstack-neat/README.rst

    ``algorithm_vm_selection`` configuration option and pass the data on the resource usage by the VMs, as well as the frequency of the host’s CPU as arguments
-6. If the host is overloaded, send a request to the REST web service of the global manager and pass the list of the UUIDs of the VMs selected by the VM selection algorithm in the ``vm_uuids`` paramter, as well as the ``reason`` for migration as being “overload”.
+6. If the host is overloaded, send a request to the REST API of the global manager and pass a list of the UUIDs of the VMs selected by the VM selection algorithm in the ``vm_uuids`` parameter, as well as the ``reason`` for migration as being 1.
+7. Schedule the next execution after ``local_manager_interval`` seconds.

 Data Collector
 --------------

-The data collect will be implemented as a Linux daemon running in the background and collecting data on the resource usage by VMs every ``data_collector_interval`` seconds.
+The data collector will be implemented as a Linux daemon running in the background and collecting data on the resource usage by VMs every ``data_collector_interval`` seconds.
 When the data collection phase is invoked, the component performs the following steps: